skulltech/aws-solutions-architect-associate-notes/whizlabs-practice-tests.md

 To make sure that S3 objects are only accessible from Cloudfront, create an __Origin Access Identity (OAI) for Cloudfront__ and grant access to the objects to that OAI.

+## Practice Test 5

+We can create __event notification in S3__ to __invoke lamdba__ function.

+To setup __AWS VPN CloudHub__ —
+- Each regional site should have non overlapping IP prefixes.
+- BGP ASN should be unique at each site.
+- If BGP ASN are not unique, addional ALLOW-INs will be required.

+Amazon __Quicksight__ is a managed service for __creating dashboards__ with data visualization.

+AWS __Athena pricing__ is based upon per query and amount of data scanned in each query.
+To __reduce price__ —
+- Partition data based on different parameters so that amount of data scanned gets reduced.
+- Create separate workgroups based upon user groups.

+Increasing __auto-scaling cooldown timer__ value would give scaling activity sufficient time to stabilize.

+__AWS CloudSearch__ helps us add search to our website or application. __Like Elasticsearch__.

+__AWS Glue__ is a fully __managed ETL service__ for data.
+AWS Glue __keeps a track of processed data using Job Bookmark__.
+Enabling Job Bookmark will help to __scan only changes since last bookmark__ and prevent processing of whole data again.

+__AWS X-Ray__ — Helps debug and __analyze microservices architecture__.

+Reducing cost with AWS X-Ray: Sampling at a lower rate.

+By deafult, EBS volumes are automatically replicated within their availalibilty zone, and offers a significant high availability.

+Amazon WorkDocs has a poweruser facility, which on enabling restricts sharing of documents to that user only.

+Each FIFO Queue uses Message Deduplication ID and Message Group ID per message.

+Message Group ID helps preserve order.

+For application with identical message bodies, use unique deduplication ID, while for unique message bodies, use content-based deduplication ID.

+EMR can use spot instances as underlying nodes.

+We can enable cross-region replication for Redshift clusters.

+AWS Cloudwatch Logs can be used to monitor and store logs from EC2 instances.
+The instance needs awslogs log driver installed to be able to send logs to CloudWatch.

+AWS Data Pipeline can automate the movement and transformation of data for data-driven workflows.

+We configure RDS engine configurations using parameter groups.

+Customer managed S3 encryption workflow
+Generate a data key using Customer managed CMK.
+Encrypt data using data key and delete data key.
+Store encrypted data key and data in S3 buckets.
+For decryption, use CMK to decrypt data key into plain text and then decrypt data using plain text data key.

+To with REDIS AUTH with ElastiCache, in-transit encryption must be enabled for clusters.

+Backup and Restore is the cheapest disaster recovery solution.
+- Backup and Restore
+- Pilot Light
+- Warm Standby
+- Multi-Site
+- Multiple AWS Regions

+With AWS Config, we can get a snapshot of the current configuration of our AWS account.

+## Practice Test 6

+To automatically trigger CodePipeline with changes in source S3 bucket, use CloudWatch Events rule and CloudTrail trail.

+Amazon Data Lifecycle Manager can be used for creation, retention and deletion of EBS snapshots.

+AWS Direct Connect doesn't encrypt in transit data, while VPN does.

+With AWS Organizations, we can centrally manage policies across multiple AWS accounts.
+With Service Control Policies (SCPs), we can ensure security policies are in place.

+AWS WAF is a web application firewall.

+To establish a VPN connection, we need
+- A public IP address on the customer gateway for the on-premise network.
+- A virtual private gateway attached to the VPC.

+With AWS CoudHSM, we can control the entire lifecycle around the keys.

+Network Load Balancer can be used to terminate TLS connections.
+For this, NLB uses a security policy which consists of protocols and ciphers.
+The certificate used can be provided by AWS Certificate Manager.

+Cluster Placement groups have very low inter-note latency.

+In AWS Managed Blockchain network.
+The format for resource endpoint is: ResourceID.MemberID.NetworkID.managedblockchain.us-east-1.amazonaws.com:PortNumber

+When EC2 instance is hibernated and brought back up, the public IP4 address is renewed.
+All the other IP addresses are retained.

+When EC2 instance is in hibernate, you are only charged for elastic IP address and EBS storage space.

+## Practice Test 7

+Connecting AWS SSO to On-Premise Active Directory

+- Two-way trust relationship: Preferred.
+Users can do everything from both portals.
+- AD connector: SSO does not cache user credentials.
+Users can't reset password from SSO protal, have to do it from on-premise portal.

+For two-step verification, SSO sends code to registered email.
+It can set to be either
+- Always-on
+- Context-aware

+For queue based processing, scaling EC2 instances based on the size of the queue is a preferred architecture.

+We can turn on autoscaling for DynamoDB.

+For write heavy use cases in DynamoDB, use partition keys with large number of distinct values.

+It's best practice to lauch Amazon RDS instance outside an Elastic Beanstalk environment.

+For Kinesis, we have to use VPC Interface Endpoint, powered by AWS PrivateLink.

+AWS Athena is simpler and requires less effort to set up than AWS Quicksight.

+RI Coverage Budget reports number of instances that are part of Reserved Instance.
+For an organisation using default IAM policy, each member account owner needs to create a budget policy for individual accounts and not by master account.

+With EC2 dedicated hosts we have control over number of cores, not anywhere else.

+Consolidated Billing in AWS Organisations combines usage from all accounts and billing is generated based upon total usage.
+Services like EC2 and S3 have volume pricing tiers where with more usage volume the overall charge decreases.

+Amazon Kinesis Scaling Utility is a less cost-effective solution compared to doing it with Cloudwatch alarms + API Gateway + Lambda function.

+Cross-account IAM roles allow customers to securely grant access to AWS resources in their account to a third party.

+Port based routing is supported by Application Load Balancer.

+Placement groups
+- Cluster
+- Spread.
+Maximum number of instances in an AZ is 7.
+- Partitioned

+The console does not support placement groups, have to do it from CLI.